 After lunch in Yar Sale it’s back on the all-terrain vehicles to return to Salekhard, home to museums, Obdursk fortress and a market square full of crafts and furs.
 There may be a chance to enjoy a traditional Russian sauna.
 A contingency day is scheduled here (following the migration stage of the expedition), in case bad weather prevents the return journey from Yar Sale to Salekhard.
-The internal flight lands in Moscow by approx. 1100 on 10 April, to meet outbound flights arranged for any time from 1500 earliest or 1600 onwards preferably.
+The internal flight lands in Moscow by approx. 1100, to meet outbound flights arranged for any time from 1500 earliest or 1600 onwards preferably.
 This allows a sensible amount of time to collect luggage from the internal flight terminal and to transfer to and recheck in at the international terminal at Domodedovo Airport.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 The biggest challenge on this culturally immersive expedition will be dealing with the Arctic weather conditions, the unusual and limited diet and the totally different lifestyle.
 There will be long days of travel in sometimes cramped and uncomfortable wooden box sledges.
 Though teammates will help set up camps and around the camp, there’ll also be down time between migrations.